jeffro256/carrot/carrot.md

 1. Sample `r` from uniform integer distribution `[0, ℓ)`.
 2. Set <code>D<sub>e</sub> = r B</code>

-Note that in Carrot ephemeral pubkey construction, the ephemeral private key <code>d<sub>e</sub></code>, unlike most X25519 private keys, is derived without key clamping.
-Multiplying by this unclamped key makes it so the resultant pubkey is indistinguishable from a random pubkey (*needs better formalizing*).
+Note that in Carrot ephemeral pubkey construction, since the ephemeral private key <code>d<sub>e</sub></code>, unlike the private view-incoming key, is derived from a random secret, without key clamping, multiplying by this unclamped key makes the resultant pubkey indistinguishable from a random pubkey.

 #### 9.4.3 Other enote component random indistinguishability